How Long Does It Take for a Deposited Check to Clear?

 • The check’s amount: Larger checks may take longer to clear than smaller checks, as banks may place a hold on the funds to ensure they are legitimate.

-• Your account status: Banks may have longer holding times if your bank account is new, or you’ve overdrawn on it repeatedly.
+• Your account status: Banks may place longer holds if your account is new, or you’ve overdrawn it repeatedly.

-• Type of check: Personal checks typically take longer to clear than certified checks, cashier’s checks, and checks from government agencies.
+• Type of check: Personal checks typically take longer to clear than certified checks, cashier’s checks, and government checks.
 Checks from the same financial institution also tend to clear faster than checks from a different institution.

 Recommended: What Would Happen if I Deposited $10,000 Into My Bank Account?